fermyon/developer/content/spin/v2/triggers.md

 In Spin 2.3 and later, an application can contain triggers of different types.
 For example, a single application can serve HTTP on one or more routes, and at the same time subscribe to one or more Redis pub-sub channels.

-> Currently, only the HTTP template supports the `spin add` command.
-If you wish to use `spin add` to build an application with multiple triggers, **including a Redis trigger**, you should begin with the Redis trigger application.
-Then, `spin add` your HTTP trigger component(s) as demonstrated below.
-Please note that additional Redis trigger components cannot be added via `spin add` at this time.
+> Not all templates support the `spin add` command.
+In particular, at the time of writing, none of the default Redis templates support being added to existing applications.
+Therefore, if you want to use `spin add` to build an application with both Redis and HTTP triggers, you should first create a Redis application, then use `spin add` to add HTTP triggers, as shown below.
+(You won't be able to add additiona Redis triggers this way; if you need those, you'll need to set them up manually for now.)

 Here is a quick example of creating an application with both HTTP and Redis triggers: